Date Updated: 02/18/2025

 • You have swelling in or around your eyes.

-• You have trouble moving your eye or are unable to keep it open.
+• You have trouble moving your eye or can't keep it open.

 • You have blood or pus coming from your eyes.